 The Sawatch Range is a large, high section of the Rocky Mountains in central Colorado.
-This range forms a portion of the Continental Divide and contains 15 peaks with elevations higher that 14,000 feet including Mount Elbert, which is the highest peak in the Rockies at 14,440 feet.
-Sawatch comes from a Ute word meaning sand dune as some of the peaks have a sandy color after the spring snows melt.
+This range forms a portion of the Continental Divide and contains 15 peaks with elevations higher than 14,000 feet, including Mount Elbert, the highest peak in the Rockies at 14,440 feet.
+The word Sawatch comes from a Ute word meaning sand dune as some of the peaks have a sandy color after the spring snows melt.
 These peaks are high enough that snow typically lasts into late July and some years may last year-round.

-The continental divide is a one-of-a-kind geographic feature: it separates the water drainages that flow to the Pacific and Atlantic oceans.
-The divide runs from Alaska to Panama.
-The famous 10th Mountain Division of the US Army used to make its home nearby at Camp Hale.
-Students may encounter elk, mule deer or even moose.
-This area is rich with lush alpine lakes and streams, and seemingly infinite rolling ridge line.
+The Continental Divide is a one-of-a-kind geographic feature.
+Rain that falls West of the divide in flows into the Pacific Ocean.
+Rain that falls to the East flows to the Gulf of Mexico.
+The entire Continental Divide runs from Alaska to Panama.
+In Colorado, the famous 10th Mountain Division of the US Army used this region as a home base at what is now known as Camp Hale National Monument.
+Students in this course area may encounter elk, mule deer or even moose.
+This area has lush alpine lakes, waterfalls, and a seemingly infinite rolling ridge line.

 In Northern Colorado seated between Rocky Mountain National Park and the Medicine Bow Range, lies the Rawah Wilderness.
+The word Rawah is a Ute term meaning “wild place.”
 Glaciated valleys, wildflowers and alpine lakes lie in the foreground while the rugged peaks of Rocky Mountain National Park can be spotted in the background.
-Rawah is a Ute term meaning “wild place.”
+Students embarking on adventures here can encounter dense old-growth forests, open meadows, and high-altitude tundra, all within a relatively compact area.